RaccoonlabDev/docs/doc/can_pwm/README.md

 UAVCAN-PWM node is dedicated for controlling servos and ESCs.
 It receives [RawCommand](https://legacy.uavcan.org/Specification/7._List_of_standard_data_types/#rawcommand) UAVCAN messages from CAN bus and maps it into typical for servos and ESC controllers PWM signal.

-This node has 2 main channels (A1 and A2) which are dedicated for direct connection with servos or ESC controllers.
-It also may have (depending on the board) 2 auxilliary channels (B1 and B2) which might be used for some additional purpose:
+This node has 2 channels (A1 and A2) which are dedicated for direct connection with servos or ESC controllers.
-1. just additional can->pwm channels,
-2. (experimental) UART channels for getting feedback from [esc flame](https://store.tmotor.com/category.php?id=20) with RPM and voltage,
-3. any other goal in future.

-At that moment we have 3 types of such UAVCAN-pwm nodes, so called `5A`, `Micro` and `Nano`.
+At that moment we have 3 types of such UAVCAN-PWM boards, so called `5A`, `Mini` and `Nano`.
 They are illustrated below.

 ![scheme](can_pwm_nodes.png?raw=true "scheme")

+The main features of each board are following:
+1. `5A` board supports output current up to 5 amps and has a current sensor
+2. `Mini` board has additional 2 group of pins which might be used depending of firmware either as additional PWM output channels (named B1, B2) or as UART channels for getting feedback from [esc flame](https://store.tmotor.com/category.php?id=20) with RPM and voltage
+3. `Nano` board is the smallest and chipest node that doesn't has dc-dc

 ## Content
   - [1.
 UAVCAN interface](#1-uavcan-interface)